Technician Work

 The Threepenny Opera (2023), Xanadu (2024), Bright Star (2024), The Nerve of Minerva (2025)

 One requirement of my B.F.A. is to receive and fulfill a production assignment every semester.
 As one of the few audio-focused undergraduates, I was assigned to mix every musical for my first two years.
 Each of these shows featured casts of 20+ performers that used microphones and live bands that used microphones and in-ear monitors.
-As the live mixer, it was my responsibility to lead the audio team, run microphone checks, troubleshoot issues, create mixes for the band’s in-ears, and live mix all performances.
+As the live mixer, it was my responsibility to lead the audio team, run microphone checks, troubleshoot issues, create mixes for the band monitors, and live mix all performances.